AndrewAMD/gist/markdowns/SierraChart/README_scribble.md

 * "field1:value1 field2:value2"

 Fields:
-* "sa" - Sierra Chart Account - only required if Authentication is enabled for the DTC Server.
-By default, blank.
+* "sa" - Sierra Chart Account - only required if the DTC Server has "Require Authentication" checked.
+By default, this field is blank.
-* "ta" - Trade Account - required for live trading or demo trading, but not platform-level simulated trading.
-By default, "Sim1"
+* "ta" - Trade Account - this is either your broker's account number or a simulated account on your Sierra Chart platform.
+By default, "Sim1", a simulated account.
 * "h" - DTC server hostname.
 Default value: "127.0.0.1" (localhost - the same computer)
 * "p1" - Listening Port.
 Default value: "11099"
 * "p2" - TLS Historical Data Port.
 Default value: "11097"
 * "zlib" - If this flag is provided, zlib will be enabled for historical connections.
-Otherwise, this will be disabled.
+By default, disabled.
 This is an ideal setting for transfering data over the internet - and not ideal for when DTC is hosted on the same computer.

+For example, to set all the fields to their default value, leave the user field completely blank.
+This configuration is acceptable if these are your settings:

+PICTURE OF SETTINGS

 ## Login Instructions